jralduaveuthey/mlops-covid/deployment_PrefectFargate/README.md

 3. **ECS Cluster & Prefect Agent**: Adds Prefect Cloud Secrets to SSM Parameter Store (needed for container in ECS task): PREFECT_API_URL + PREFECT_API_KEY.
 Then deploys to ECS with the AWS CloudFormation template _deployment_PrefectFargate/infrastructure/ecs_cluster_prefect_agent.yml_.
 Then generates a task definition and uploads it as artifact so are able to see it in the Github page after the action is finished.

 4. **Prefect Blocks & S3 Upload**: Creates the Prefect Blocks for AWS Credentials and S3.
-Creates ECS Task with the image that was pushed in the previous step.  and & Upload to S3: create a deployment.yaml deployment definition file that will be updloaded to and used by the Prefect Agent to run your flow.
+Creates ECS Task with the image that was pushed in the previous step.
+For the deployment the schedule given in the Github action inputs (cron + timezone) will be used.
+Then it creates a deployment definition (yaml) file, that will be updloaded to the S3 bucket created in the first step, and used by the Prefect Agent to run your flow.

+## See the results in the Prefect Cloud
+In your browser you can go to the [Prefect Cloud](https://app.prefect.cloud/) and see your new Flow Runs, Blocks, Work Queue, ...
+For the Flow Runs you can also see the Logs that were defined in _deployment_PrefectFargate\covid_pred.py_.
+More info about the Prefect Cloud and how to operate with it can be found [here.](https://docs.prefect.io/ui/overview/)

+# Deploy ECS Cluster, Prefect agent ECS service and ECR repository
+>>>>TODO

+# Destroy AWS Resources
+>>>>TODO